Skip to Content

 How to Make a Will in Texas

-In Texas, you must be at least 18 years old and of sound mind to create a Will.
+In Texas, you must be at least 18 years old and of sound mind to create a valid Will.
+Partnering with a will attorney in Denton can help ensure your documents are legally compliant and that your intentions are clearly communicated and protected under Texas estate law.

-Here are several steps to take when drafting your Will:
+To help you get started, here are several steps to consider when drafting your Will:

-1. Write the Will: You can write your Will yourself or seek legal help from an attorney.
-If you write it yourself, ensure it meets Texas legal requirements.
+1. Write the Will: You may write your own Will or seek legal guidance from a will attorney.
+If you create your own, make sure it complies with Texas law and Denton County's probate requirements.

-3. Sign the Will: In Texas, you'll need to sign your Will in front of at least two witnesses who are not beneficiaries and are competent adults.
-They must also sign the Will.
+3. Sign the Will: Texas law requires your Will to be signed in the presence of at least two competent adult witnesses who are not beneficiaries.
+Both you and your witnesses must sign in each other's presence for the document to be valid.

 Here's how we can help: